ProfessorStrenn/JavaCoreTemplate/readme.md

-# TO START EACH PROJECT IN INTELLIJ:
+# HOW TO START EACH CS106 PROJECT IN INTELLIJ:

 1. **File | New | Project from Version Control...** (or Get from VCS at the Welcome window).
 2. Enter `https://github.com/ProfessorStrenn/JavaCoreTemplate` for the URL.